GauravK28/scriptio/README.md

     - In this reposity the config.env files are .gitignored but you can create a .env file in the `config` folder and input the following
     ```
     PORT = <port number>
-    MONGO_URI = mongodb+srv://<username>:<password>@cluster0.xdldx.mongodb.net/<database name>?retryWrites=true&w=majority
+    MONGO_URI = <mongo_uri>
     ```
-    - Replace the port number with the port you want to run the server on.
+    - Replace the <port number> with the port you want to run the server on.
-    - Replace the username & password with that from your mongodb database.
+    - Replace <mongo_uri> with the link received from your Cluster dashboard on MongoDB by clicking "connect" then "Connect your application"
-    - The database name can be anything
+    - You can replace "test" with whatever name you want for your database.
+    - Make sure to input your password.
 ---

 ## Local/Development Build